Page updated 9/16/2014

 (Career).
 Hourly rates for Part-Time Flexible employees vary depending upon the position's rate schedule.
 Some US Postal jobs are filled full-time such as the Maintenance (Custodial) classification.

-Full-Time and Part-Time Flexible (career) employees comprise the Regular Work Force.
+Full-Time and Part-Time Flexible (career) post office job holders comprise the Regular Work Force.
 This category includes security guards.
 Part-Time Flexible employees are